Facebook boycott: View the list of companies pulling ads - KEYT | KCOY

 Eileen Fisher

-The clothing company said Wednesday it will pause paid advertising on Facebook and Instagram during the month of July.
+The clothing company said on June 24 it will pause paid advertising on Facebook and Instagram during the month of July.

 “By withholding our advertising dollars, together we can demand that Facebook take meaningful steps to create a platform that’s safer for all communities,” it said in a tweet.